 - Race cars

 What certifications and affiliations are offered through the Welding program?

 American Welding Society offers specific certifications in various welding skills.
 Graduates of the HoHoKus School have the opportunity to earn this certification upon completion of training.

-What kind of person would be good make a good welder?
+What kind of person is a good fit for Welding?

-An individual with Math and Science kills, endurance, patience, good hand-eye coordination, good interpersonal skills, and the ability to work alone with self motivation.
+An individual with Math and Science skills, endurance, patience, good hand-eye coordination, good interpersonal skills, and the ability to work alone with self-motivation.

 The Unique Benefits Of A Manufacturing And Welding Career